Global solutions for 1D cubic dispersive equations, Part III: the quasilinear Schr\"odinger flow: A paradifferential/resonant expansion of the equation

 We will expand the full equation \eqref{qnls} in a dual fashion, separating two principal components: \begin{enumerate}[label=(\roman*)] \item The paradifferential part, which accounts for the quasilinear character of the problem.
 This is essential for all of our results.

 \item The doubly resonant part, which accounts for the nonperturbative semilinear part of the nonlinearity.
-This is critical for the long time results. \end{enumerate} The linearized equation will be similarly expanded paradifferentially, but there we omit the second step.
+This is critical for the long-time results. \end{enumerate} The linearized equation will be similarly expanded paradifferentially, but there we omit the second step.
+This suffices because the linearized equation is only needed for local well-posedness.